Man Utd transfer news: Jason Wilcox sheds further light on recruitment strategy

 "Are they clean-living professionals?
 This is really important.
 This year we looked at Premier League-ready players.

-"Certainly with Brian [Mbeumo] and Matheus [Cunha], we couldn't take too much risk in this area.
+"Certainly with Bryan [Mbeumo] and Matheus [Cunha], we couldn't take too much risk in this area.

 "We needed players that we could plug in and play with little transition time.
 Senne [Lammens], we were always looking at goalkeepers who have got huge potential, and Senne was available.
 We decided to move but it wasn't a knee-jerk reaction.